marcoscgdev/food-tracker-bot/README.md

 3. __Use the bot!__

-   You are now ready to use the bot :)
+   You are ready to use the bot :)